philmao/bamazon/README.md

 ### View Products for Sale

+If a manager selects `View Products for Sale`, the app lists every available item: the item IDs, names, prices, and quantities.

 #### Screenshot
 ![Screenshot](images/manager_view_products.jpg)

 ### View Low Inventory

+If a manager selects `View Low Inventory`, the app lists all items with an inventory count lower than five.

 #### Screenshot
 ![Screenshot](images/manager_view_low_inv.jpg)

 ### Add to Inventory

+If a manager selects `Add to Inventory`, the app displays a prompt that will let the manager "adds more" of any item currently in the store.

 #### Screenshot
 ![Screenshot](images/manager_add_inv.jpg)

 ### Add New Product

+If a manager selects `Add New Product`, the app allows the manager to add a completely new product to the store.

 #### Screenshot
 ![Screenshot](images/manager_add_new_prod.jpg)